UO-CS-OER/CS210-text/Intro_to_CS/08-Recursive-Data/08-04-Shape-of-Data.md

 Column-wise representation is common in scientific and statistical computing.
-It is the form used in [Pandas](https://pandas.pydata.org/) dataframes, with rows represented as [NumPy arrays]( https://numpy.org/doc/stable/reference/generated/numpy.array.html).
+It is the form used in [Pandas](https://pandas.pydata.org/) dataframes, with each column represented as a [NumPy array]( https://numpy.org/doc/stable/reference/generated/numpy.array.html).

 ## Hierarchical data